 b.
 A leaflet featured the same image and text as ad (a).Issue

 Two complainants, who believed that the image was irrelevant to the service being advertised and objectified the man, objected that the ad was offensive.

 ASA Assessment: Complaints upheld

 The ASA noted that the ad was for an estate agent, and the image of a topless man bore no relation to the product being advertised.
-While the pose was only mildly suggestive in nature, we noted that the man's head was cropped out of the picture,
+While the pose was only mildly suggestive in nature, we noted that the man's head was cropped out of

-placement of the roundel into account, we considered that the ad was likely to have the effect of objectifying the man by using his physical features to draw attention to an unrelated product.
+and placement of the roundel into account, we considered that the ad was likely to have the effect of objectifying the man by using his physical features to draw attention to an unrelated product.
 We concluded that the ad was likely to cause serious

 offence to some people.